OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/input_preparation.rst

 Preparing the ligand file
 =========================

-For the ligand inputs, the Schrodinger public binding free energy benchmark set includes multiple binding modes (e.g. different rotamers) and protonation states for some of the ligands.
+For some datasets, the Schrodinger public binding free energy benchmark set includes multiple binding modes (e.g. different rotamers) and protonation states for some of the ligands.
 For this current study, we will only consider a single conformation and protonation state of the ligands.
 Here, we will be using the binding mode and protonation state that was predicted to be most potent by FEP+.